 However, for those looking to push additional power, it’s worth noting that the LMM is prone to piston and crankshaft failure at high horsepower levels.
 Around the 600whp mark is when this becomes a very likely problem.
 You’ll notice this is also an extremely common problem on tuned LBZ’s.
 Given the similarity between the two engines, it’s no surprise the LMM is prone to this same issue.
 While the engines are nearly identical with the exception of the emissions systems, the LMM’s pistons tend to fail more easily and at lower power levels compared to the LBZ.

-The LBZ has a 7-hole injector system, while the LMM only has a 6-hole injector.
-With the 6-hole design, there are two holes that spray fuel directly above the wrist-pin on the piston which creates excess heat in this area.
+The LMM has a 6-hole design, where two holes spray fuel directly above the wrist-pin on the piston which creates excess heat in this area.
 Unfortunately, the wrist-pin is the weakest part of the pistons so the excess heat can easily cause them to crack.

 5. Allison 1000 Power Limitations